JamieBort/Portfolio-Website/DesignChanges/DesignChanges.md

 List of things that need to change with the website.

-**The mobile version is broken - the header disappears when one of the buttons in the header is selected.**

-**Also, the extra html isn't right: https://jamiebort.github.io/html/index.html It should be removed.**
+**The extra html isn't right: https://jamiebort.github.io/html/index.html It should be removed.**

 ## Throughout the site.

+- The logo in the tab (see screenshots in the `./DesignChanges/logo_in_the_tab/` directory) does not display on the live site.
+Only the local site.

 - CSS Transitions for